-OrganiMax Nutrient Corp. (the "Company") was incorporated on July 10, 2003 under the laws of British Columbia.
+Silver Valley Metals Corp. (formerly OrganiMax Nutrient Corp.) (the "Company") was incorporated on July 10, 2003 under the laws of British Columbia.
 On April 28, 2016, the Company changed its name from Benton Capital Corp. to Alset Energy Corp.
 On May 3, 2017, the Company further changed its name to Alset Minerals Corp., and retained the same ticker symbol "ION" on the TSX Venture Exchange.
 On August 28, 2018, the Company further changed its name to OrganiMax Nutrient Corp. and ticker symbol to "KMAX" on the TSX Venture Exchange.
-The Company is an exploration stage company which engages in the business of acquisition, exploration and development of mineral properties in Canada and Mexico.
+On August 3, 2021, the Company further changed its name to Silver Valley Metals Corp. and ticker symbol to "SILV" on the TSX Venture Exchange.
+The Company is an exploration stage company which engages in the business of acquisition, exploration and development of mineral properties in North America.
 The Company's head office is located at Suite 1400 - 1040 West Georgia Street, Vancouver, B.C., V6E 4H8.
 The Company began trading on the TSX Venture Exchange in April 2005.

-The Company had a working capital deficiency of \$1,509,855 (2019 - \$958,415) and a deficit of \$11,523,051 (2019 - \$11,386,296) as at June 30, 2020, which has been funded mainly by the issuance of equity.
+The Company had a net loss of \$781,843 (2020 - \$136,755) during the year ended June 30, 2021, a working capital of \$829,416 (2020 - working capital deficiency of \$1,509,855) and a deficit of \$12,304,894 (2020 - \$11,523,051) as at June 30, 2021 which has been funded mainly by the issuance of equity.
 The accompanying consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes the realization of assets and the settlement of liabilities in the normal course of business.
 The appropriateness of the going concern assumption is dependent upon the Company's ability to generate future profitable operations and/or generate continued financial support in the form of equity financings.
 These material uncertainties may cast significant doubt regarding the Company's ability to continue as a going concern.
 These consolidated financial statements do not reflect any adjustments to the carrying values of assets and liabilities and the reported expenses and the financial position classification that would be necessary if the going concern assumption were not appropriate and such adjustments could be material.